-This is a three-part article written by Jim Marrs, the author of the New York Times bestseller Alien Agenda.
+This is PART 2 of a three-part article written by Jim Marrs, the author of the New York Times bestseller Alien Agenda.

 Part 2: What If They Really Exist?

 Today, the topic of alien invasion is taken more seriously.
 A controversial book purporting to be a genuine report from the early 1960s by a “Special Study Group” connected to the federal government entitled Report from Iron Mountain on the Possibility and Desirability of Peace looked into alternatives for war, described as the principal organizing force in any society.
 The report concluded:

 Credibility, in fact, lies at the heart of the problem of developing a political substitute for war.
 This is where the space-race proposals, in many ways so well suited as economic substitutes for war, fall short.
 The most ambitious and unrealistic space project cannot of itself generate a believable external menace.
 It has been hotly argued that such a menace would offer the ‘last, best hope of peace,’ etc., by uniting mankind against the danger of destruction by ‘creatures’ from other planets or from outer space.
 Experiments have been proposed to test the credibility of an out-of-our-world invasion threat; it is possible that a few of the more difficult-to-explain ‘flying saucer’ incidents of recent years were, in fact, early experiments of this kind.

 On September 21, 1987, President Ronald Reagan echoed this view when he told the United Nations General Assembly, “In our obsession with antagonisms of the moment, we often forget how much unites all the members of humanity.
 Perhaps we need some outside, universal threat to make us recognize this common bond.
 I occasionally think how quickly our differences worldwide would vanish if we were facing an alien threat from outside this world.”

 When many writers, and even a US President, talk about alien invasion, should we be concerned?
 According to some, there is reason for worry.